• Skip to primary navigation

 Time to Bake

-Now season each chicken roll up with a little olive oil and salt and pepper and pop it in the oven for 15 minutes.
+Now season each chicken roll up with a little olive oil and kosher salt and pepper and pop it in the oven for 15 minutes.

 While that cooks you can put together the super delish crispy topping.
 It couldn’t be easier, you stir together the 4 ingredients and season with a little salt and pepper.
 Make sure the mayo is distributed evenly in the panko bread crumbs.